kirasimpson/uvot-processing/README.md

 # uvot-processing
-This repository contains all the UVOT data tools I have made so far.
+Main code and supporting scripts related to the UVOT data reduction pipeline.